dhruvi159/python_projects/README.md

 A command-line trivia game that randomly selects questions, collects user answers, checks correctness, and keeps score.
 This project improved my skills in working with dictionaries, random sampling, loops, and user interaction.

-## 4. Finance Tracker
-**Level:** (Planned/Work in Progress)

-A more advanced project intended to track personal finances, manage expenses, and generate reports.
-This project will involve file handling, data persistence, and possibly data visualization, representing a step up in complexity and real-world application.

 ---

 Each project in this repository marks a step forward in my Python learning journey, from basic scripting to more structured and practical applications.